-The FAFSA requires a student to apply as independent of or dependent on parental support.
-A few examples of Federal definition of an independent student is one who:
+The FAFSA requires a student to apply as dependent or independent on parental support, and is based upon the U.S. Federal Government's definition of dependent status.
+A few examples of the Federal definition of an independent student is one who:

-- Is 24 years old or older (in most cases)
+- is 24 years old or older (in most cases) or;

-- Is married or

-- is a veteran of the US Armed Forces Is an orphan or ward of the Court
+- is a veteran of the US Armed Forces or;

+- is an orphan or ward of the Court or;
-- Is married or

-Has legal dependents other than a spouse
+- Has legal dependents other than a spouse or;

+- Is married or;

-• Is a graduate or professional student
+- Is a graduate or professional student

+- For questions on dependent status, please feel free to contact the Financial Aid Office.

-For help in completing the FAFSA, you may contact the Financial Aid Office at 505-424-5724 or 800-804-6422.
+For help in completing the FAFSA or for any Financial Aid related questions/concerns, please feel free to contact the Financial Aid Office at 505-424-2345 or 505-424-5724.